geomagpy/magpy/README.md

 #### 1.1.1 Complete Install

 Tested for Ubuntu 18.04 and Debian Stretch (full installation with all optional packages).
-Please note that installation requires python 3.x.
+Please note that installation requires python 3.x and the python3-pip package (usually already available, if not use "sudo apt-get install python3-pip").

         $ sudo pip3 install geomagpy    #Will install MagPy and all dependencies
-        $ sudo pip3 install wxpython    #Will install WX graphics system for XMagPy

-if wxpython install via pip3 fails you can try
+The graphical user interface xmagpy additionally requires WX.
+Use either

         $ sudo apt-get install python3-wxgtk4.0
+or
+        $ sudo pip3 install wxpython

 You can now run XMagPy  by using the following command